 A large number of Congolese children do not have access to good quality education; 2.5 million children of the primary school age are not in school.
 National data indicate that only 67 percent of children who enter first grade will complete sixth grade.
 Of those who reach 6th grade, only 75 percent will pass the exit exam.
 The provinces of North and South Kivu, where we are located, has the lowest percentage of school-going children in the country: more than 42% of children have never been to school.

 This has a big impact on our country.
 Those with low literacy skills are far more likely to live in poverty, because of later unemployment or low salaries, and they face more health problems than educated people.
 The crime rates in society are higher when there are more uneducated people.
 In the village children are more likely to join army groups.
 There is a higher rate of alcohol abuse among the uneducated people.
 And the children of uneducated people are more likely to not go to school or not finish school.
 All this affects the next generations as well as the families and nation.

 We will continue to build.
-We plan to add a 6th grade classroom in 2019.
+We have added a 6th grade classroom in 2019.
 We also want to start vocational training for the children who finish primary school.
 These trainings will be fitted to fullfill the needs of the community.
 This include training for nursing, nutrition and construction.